Asabeneh/30-Days-Of-JavaScript/readMe.md

 Congratulations!
 You wrote your first JavaScript code using *console.log()*.
 #### Comment
-We add comment  to our code.
-Comment is very important to make code more readable and to leave remark in our code.
-JavaScript does not execute comment part of our code.
-Any text starts with // in JavaScript is a comment or any thing enclose like this /*  */ is a comment.
+We add comments to our code.
+Comments are very important to make code more readable and to leave remarks in our code.
+JavaScript does not execute the comment part of our code.
+Any text starts with // in JavaScript is a comment or anything enclose like this /* */ is a comment.

 Example: Single Line Comment

-    // This is the first comment
+ // This is the first comment.
-    // This is the second comment
+ // This is the second comment.
-    // I am a single line comment
+ // I am a single line comment.
 Example: Multiline Comment

   /*
-  This is a multiline comment
+  This is a multiline comment.
-  multiline comment take multiple lines.
+  Multiline comments can take multiple lines.
-  JavaScript is the language the langauge of the web.
+  JavaScript is the language of the web.
   */

 #### Syntax
-JavaScript is a programming language and it has its own syntax like other languages.
-If we do not write a syntax which JavaScript understands it will raise different kind of errors.
-We will see different kind of JavaScript errors later but for now let us see syntax error.
+JavaScript is a programming language.
+As a result, it has its syntax like other programming languages.
+If we do not write a syntax that JavaScript understands, it will raise different types of errors.
+We will explore different kinds of JavaScript errors later.
+For now, let us see syntax errors.

 ![Error](images/raising_syntax_error.png)

-I made a deliberate mistake the console raise a syntax error.
+I made a deliberate mistake.
+As a result, the console raises a syntax error.
 Actually, the syntax is very informative.
-It tell what kind of mistake we made and we can fix the by reading error feedback.
+It informs what type of mistake we made.
+By reading the error feedback guideline, we can correct the syntax and fix the problem.
 The process of identifying and removing errors from a program is called debugging.
 Let us fix the errors:

 ```js